lewagon/challengify/docs/README.md

 ## replacements

-code files text replacements occur depending on the language (file extension)
+code files text replacements occur depending on the programming language of the content (file extension)

-notebook replacements occur depending on cell type (markdown or code) and metadata declared language
+notebook replacements occur depending on the cell type (markdown or code) and on the notebook metadata declared language

 | language | replacement |
 | --- | --- |